-Primary and secondary contact recreation
+5 Primary and secondary contact recreation

-Sampling approach and site locations
+5.1 Sampling approach and site locations

 The EQO for the EV 'Recreation' [and Aesthetics'] is aimed at ensuring coastal waters are safe for primary and secondary contact recreation activities such as swimming and boating, respectively.
-To meet the EQO, water quality around the Bunbury TWW ocean outlet is to be maintained so that primary and secondary contact recreation is safe in all waters except those areas designated otherwise.
+To meet the EQO, water quality around the Bunbury ocean outlet is to be maintained so that primary and secondary contact recreation is safe in all waters except those areas designated otherwise.

-Water quality monitoring sites (C1-C16) are positioned along the boundary of the LEPA, but on any one sampling occasion, only the five directly down current of the diffuser are sampled (Figure 15).
+Water quality monitoring sites (C1-C16) are positioned along the boundary of the LEPA, but on each sampling occasion (January, February and March), only the five sites directly down current of the diffuser are sampled (Figure 13).